On This Page

-For master's, minimum GPA of 2.67 or waiver, 2 letters of recommendation, résumé.
+For all bilingual education programs, applicants need a minimum GPA of 2.67 or higher.
+Applicants can request a waiver if their GPA is lower.
 Additional exam requirements/recommendations for international students: Required - TOEFL (A TOEFL composite score of 550 for the paper test, 213 for the computer-based, or 84 on the Internet-based test (iBT) with a minimum score of 21 in reading and 23 in writing).

 Our Office of Graduate Admissions is available to explain the application requirements and to help you get your application together.
 You may contact them by submitting a request for information or by phoning (203) 254-4184 or toll-free (888) 488-6840.